CigarsSmoker/Clone/How-to-create-rules-which-apply-everywhere,-on-all-web-sites.md

 ## Sidenotes

-For reference, the three rules created in that tutorial were:
+For reference, the three rules created in the current tutorial were:

     * youtube.com * allow
     * youtube.com frame allow